nashthecoder/rails-saas-app/README.md

+# Get It Done

-# Freelance & Client Management Boilerplate
+## Freelance Client Management Boilerplate
+A Ruby on Rails SaaS app solution that provides freelance consultants with  pain-free scheduling and payment management, so they can focus on giving value to their clients.
-A Ruby on Rails SaaS boilerplate designed for freelancers and small businesses to manage clients and time.
-This app allows you to keep track of projects, invoices, and payments in one place.
+This app allows you to keep track of calendar, projects, invoices, and payments in one place.

 ## Features
 * Project management: Keep track of multiple projects and their status